Etale cohomology of diamonds: Diamonds

 is a quotient map, and thus $|Y|\to \varprojlim_{\mu<\lambda} |Y_\mu|$ is a homeomorphism.
 Moreover, any quasicompact open subspace of $|Y|$ comes via pullback from some quasicompact open subspace of $|Y_i|$, which corresponds to a quasicompact open subspace of $Y_i$, which in turn pulls back to a quasicompact open subspace of $Y$; thus, $Y$ is spatial.
 If the $Y_i$ are just locally spatial, one can fix a spatial open subset of some $Y_{i_0}$, and taking the preimage gives a spatial open subset of $Y$; also $|Y|=\varprojlim_i |Y_i|$ follows. \end{proof}

 Moreover, in this situation, an analogue of Proposition~\ref{prop:etmaptolim} holds true.

-\begin{proposition} Let $Y_i$, $i\in I$, be a cofiltered inverse system of qcqs diamonds with set-theoretic bounds as in Lemma~\ref{lem:diamondlimit}, with inverse limit $Y=\varprojlim_i Y_i$. \begin{altenumerate} \item[{\rm (i)}] Let $Y_\fet$ denote the category of finite \'etale diamonds over $Y$, and similarly for $Y_i$.
+\begin{proposition} Let $Y_i$, $i\in I$, be a cofiltered inverse system of qcqs diamonds, with inverse limit $Y=\varprojlim_i Y_i$. \begin{altenumerate} \item[{\rm (i)}] Let $Y_\fet$ denote the category of finite \'etale diamonds over $Y$, and similarly for $Y_i$.
 The base change functors $(Y_i)_\fet\to Y_\fet$ induce an equivalence of categories

 \item[{\rm (ii)}] Let $Y_{\et,\qcqs}$ denote the category of (locally separated) \'etale qcqs diamonds over $Y$, and similarly for $Y_i$.
 The base change functors $(Y_i)_{\et,\qcqs}\to Y_{\et,\qcqs}$ induce an equivalence of categories